 Many smaller dogs become attached to a single member of their household.
 This attachment can cause separation anxiety when the person in question is out of the dog’s sight.
-By snuggling up close, a dog ensures that if their human does go anywhere, they will not get left behind!
+By snuggling up close, a dog ensures that if their human goes anywhere, they will not get left behind!

-Being close also offers smaller dogs a feeling of security and allows them to rest more comfortably.
+Being close also offers smaller dogs security and allows them to rest more comfortably.
 Snuggling means that if anything threatening approaches while the dog is asleep, their human can protect them.

 For some more fearful dogs, for example, a cat in the house might pose that threat.
 Other dogs that get rescued later in life may fear attack from a larger animal even though that threat no longer exists.